Biography of David Black

 The Contemporaries Gallery and PS One, New York City.
 The Gilman Gallery, Chicago.
 The Taft Museum, Cincinnati.
 The Indianapolis Museum of Art.
 The Columbus Museum of Art.
 The University of Iowa Art Museum.The Dayton Art Institute.
 Die Neue Nationalgalerie, and Amerika Haus, Berlin.
 Lehmbruck Museum, Duisburg, Germany.

-Black was a professor of art at Ohio State University for many years.
-A native of Gloucester, Massachusetts, he received his BA, cum laude, Phi Beta Kappa, Wesleyan University-Connecticut, and MA, Indiana University.
+David Black was a professor of art at Ohio State University for many years.
+A native of Gloucester, Massachusetts, he received his BA, cum laude, Phi Beta Kappa, from Wesleyan University-Connecticut, and his MFA, from Indiana University.

 Return to Top